cfe316/SimpleGenXCaseRunner/README.md

 This allows the user to add new lines to the `replacements.csv` file: only the new rows will be run.
 This also allows recovery if some runs did not complete, for example due to not enough time allocated in the batch script.
 If the user manually deletes them they can then modify the batch script in the template folder (to add more time) and re-run.
 This avoids having to destory or re-run *all* the cases.

-# Automated batch failure detection and re-starting
+# There is no automated job failure detection and re-starting
 This feature is not implemented.

+# No analysis features
+There are no post-run analysis features.